Health Benefits of Electric Bikes

 If creative minds like Thoreau, Kierkegaard, and Nietzsche would attest that "walking gives wings to the imagination," biking must be the rocket ship that takes you to the moon of your mind.
 I've personally generated some of my best ideas and most divergent thinking on two wheels.
 For those looking to change up your work commute, imagine what this means for your productivity, resilience, and concentration in the workplace!

-Studies have shown exercise such as cycling to act as a "Neural Fertilizer," increasing the grey and white matter in the brain, as well as its ability to grow and self-repair.
-Our brains respond with such positivity to aerobic exercise, and it's been backed by research that cardio strengthens the brain's hippocampus (aka the home of memory, reasoning, and planning).
+Studies have shown exercise such as cycling to act as a "neural fertilizer," increasing the grey and white matter in the brain, as well as its ability to grow and self-repair.
+Our brains respond with such positivity to aerobic exercise, and it's been backed by research that cardio strengthens the brain's hippocampus, which plays a major role in the brain's memory systems.
 Not to mention, we have evidence that regular aerobic exercise can slow cognitive decline in older adults!
 That's right, bike far far far away from Alzheimer's, and into the sunset of serotonin town.

 Depression anyone?
 Didn't think so.
 Hopping on a bike, as we know it, fuels the body's production of serotonin, dopamine, endorphins, and cannabinoids.
-These are all of the "happy" chemicals we so desperately try to regenerate with prescription drugs and Instagram likes.
+These are all of the "happy" chemicals we so desperately try to regenerate.
 But our body can do so naturally!
 All it needs is a little pedal to the metal, like these lab rats, whose serotonin levels were monitored closely during and after moderate exercise.
 What's more, is that if you can take your exercise to the great outdoors via eBike, your chances of getting happier continue to go up.
 Some would even add that we should prescribe outdoor cycling at the doctor's office, not simply suggest it.
 Take this inspirational video, for instance.

-I won't walk you through the benefits of general exercise, as I'm sure you're familiar.
-"Lower your risk of heart disease, improve your mobility and muscle mass, reduce your bad cholesterol and the extra weight around your waistband..." blah, blah, blah.
-If it were easy, we'd all be living exuberantly into our late 90's.
+I won't walk you through the benefits of general exercise, as I'm sure you're familiar: "Lower your risk of heart disease, improve your mobility and muscle mass, reduce your bad cholesterol and the extra weight around your waistband," etc. If it were easy, we'd all be living exuberantly into our late 90's.
 An electric bike obliterates the obstacles that stand between you and your better health.
 In fact, it's a friendly welcome to the world of fitness.
 A gentle reminder that you can get back into the game of life with the wind beneath your wings.
 For many, the small motor is the difference between a sedentary lifestyle, and a complete overhaul in their cardiorespiratory fitness.

 Ride like the wind.